wkorando/go-serverless-with-java/STEP8.md

 	![](./images/update-manifest.png)

 ---
 **Tip:** We will be making several updates to `manifest.yml`.
-To see an expanded view of what the file should look like and where all the elements go, look at the end of this section.
+To see an expanded view of what the file should look like, and where all the elements go, look at the end of this section.

 ---